Nilemdo 180mg film-coated tablets

 Clinical efficacy and safety

-The efficacy of Nilemdo was investigated in four multi-centre, randomised, double-blind, placebo-controlled trials involving 3,623 adult patients with hypercholesterolaemia or mixed dyslipidaemia, with 2,425 patients randomised to bempedoic acid.
+The efficacy of Nilemdo was investigated in four multi-centre, randomised, double-blind, placebo-controlled phase 3 primary hyperlipidaemia studies involving 3 623 adult patients with hypercholesterolaemia or mixed dyslipidaemia, with 2 425 patients randomised to bempedoic acid.
 All patients received bempedoic acid 180 mg or placebo orally once daily.
 In two trials, patients were taking background lipid-modifying therapies consisting of a maximum tolerated dose of statin, with or without other lipid-modifying therapies.
 Two trials were conducted in patients with documented statin intolerance.
 The primary efficacy endpoint in all Phase 3 trials was the mean percent reduction from baseline in LDL-C at week 12 as compared with placebo.

 Combination therapy with statins

-Study 1002-047 was a multi-centre, randomised, double-blind, placebo-controlled, 52-week trial in patients with hypercholesterolaemia or mixed dyslipidaemia.
+CLEAR Wisdom (Study 1002-047) was a multi-centre, randomised, double-blind, placebo-controlled, 52-week phase 3 primary hyperlipidaemia study in patients with hypercholesterolaemia or mixed dyslipidaemia.
 Efficacy of Nilemdo was evaluated at week 12.
 The trial included 779 patients randomised 2:1 to receive either bempedoic acid (n=522) or placebo (n=257) as add-on to a maximum tolerated lipid lowering therapy.
 Maximum tolerated lipid lowering therapy was defined as a maximum tolerated statin dose (including statin regimens other than daily dosing and no to very low doses) alone or in combination with other lipid-lowering therapies.
 Patients on simvastatin 40 mg/day or higher were excluded from the trial.

-Overall, the mean age at baseline was 64 years (range: 28 to 91 years), 51% were ≥ 65 years old, 36% women, 94% White, 5% were Black, and 1% Asian.
-The mean baseline LDL-C was 120.4 mg/dL (3.1 mmol/L).
+Overall, the mean age at baseline was 64 years (range: 28 to 91 years), 51% were ≥ 65 years old, 36% were women, 94% were White, 5% were Black, and 1% were Asian.
+The mean baseline LDL-C was 3.1 mmol/L (120.4 mg/dL).
 At the time of randomisation, 91% of patients were receiving statin therapy and 53% were receiving high-intensity statin therapy.
 Bempedoic acid significantly reduced LDL-C from baseline to week 12 compared with placebo (p < 0.001).
 Bempedoic acid also significantly reduced non-HDL-C, apo B, and TC.

-Study 1002-040 was a multi-centre, randomised, double-blind, placebo-controlled 52-week trial evaluating safety and efficacy of bempedoic acid in patients with hypercholesterolaemia or mixed dyslipidaemia.
+CLEAR Harmony (Study 1002-040) was a multi-centre, randomised, double-blind, placebo-controlled 52-week phase 3 primary hyperlipidaemia study evaluating safety and efficacy of bempedoic acid in patients with hypercholesterolaemia or mixed dyslipidaemia.
 Efficacy of Nilemdo was evaluated at week 12.
-The trial included 2,230 patients randomised 2:1 to receive either bempedoic acid (n=1,488) or placebo (n=742) as add-on to a maximum tolerated lipid lowering therapy.
+The trial included 2 230 patients randomised 2:1 to receive either bempedoic acid (n=1 488) or placebo (n=742) as add-on to a maximum tolerated lipid lowering therapy.
 Maximum tolerated lipid lowering therapy was defined as a maximum tolerated statin dose (including statin regimens other than daily dosing and very low doses) alone or in combination with other lipid lowering therapies.
 Patients on simvastatin 40 mg per day or higher and patients on PCSK9 inhibitors were excluded from the trial.

-Overall, the mean age at baseline was 66 years (range: 24 to 88 years), 61% were ≥ 65 years old, 27% women, 96% White, 3% were Black, and 1% Asian.
-The mean baseline LDL-C was 103.2 mg/dL (2.7 mmol/L).
+Overall, the mean age at baseline was 66 years (range: 24 to 88 years), 61% were ≥ 65 years old, 27% were women, 96% were White, 3% were Black, and 1% were Asian.
+The mean baseline LDL-C was 2.7 mmol/L (103.2 mg/dL).
 At the time of randomisation, all patients were receiving statin therapy and 50% were receiving high-intensity statin therapy.
 Bempedoic acid significantly reduced LDL-C from baseline to week 12 compared with placebo (p < 0.001).
-A significantly higher proportion of patients achieved an LDL-C of < 70 mg/dL (< 1.81 mmol/L) in the bempedoic acid group as compared with placebo at week 12 (32% versus 9%, P < 0.001), bempedoic acid also significantly reduced non-HDL-C, apo B, and TC (see table 2).
+A significantly higher proportion of patients achieved an LDL-C of < 1.81 mmol/L (< 70 mg/dL) in the bempedoic acid group as compared with placebo at week 12 (32% versus 9%, P < 0.001), bempedoic acid also significantly reduced non-HDL-C, apo B, and TC (see table 2).

 Table 2.
 Treatment effects of Nilemdo compared with placebo in patients with primary hypercholesterolaemia or mixed dyslipidaemia - mean percent change from baseline to week 12